tnichols217/notes/college/Interview Prep.md

 ## Why do you want to come to UPenn?

 1. Vision aligns with what I aim to do: give back to the community
-2. Since young, I have been living and sharing experiences with indigenous people
+2. Since young, my parents have brought me to stay and sharing experiences with indigenous people
 	1. Realize the need for easier access to education
 	2. I began teaching and they were eager to learn
 3. Example: service project to indigenous malaysian tribe, to teach programming and English